 |I admit, however, I find this hard to take seriously after|

 watching Scary Movie.

 Expecting something quite different and original, I seriously find the hip, trendy self- satirical approach to be quite tiresome the second time around, with a story too connected to the first that I find hard enjoy on it on its own.
-The mystery angle isn't even as exciting; with the new casts so thin in terms of number and development, whoever was doing the killings could have been anyone but it's hard to fully shock twist a story if these characters are as thin as chopsticks.
-They're not fleshed out, save for one Cotton Weary, the suspected murderer of Sidney's mother who has now come to call in come compensation for these then-accusations.
-It's nice to see five of the original casts to return, on the other hand, something we don't get quite as often in a sequel; Campbell is still pretty good as the strong albeit troubled girl who had wise up a bit, Arquette and Cox returns as Sheriff Deputy Dewey and Gale Weathers respectively, a humorous power-couple with a knack for amateur snooping and on-off bickering with another; and who could forget Jamie Kennedy as Randy Meeks?
+The mystery angle isn't even as exciting with the new casts being so thin in terms of number and development, that whoever was doing the killings could have been anyone.
+It's hard to fully shock twist a story when these characters are as thin as chopsticks, save for one Cotton Weary, the suspected murderer of Sidney's mother who now wants compensation for the then-accusations.
+Still, it's nice to see five of the original casts to return on the other hand, something we don't get quite as often in a sequel; Campbell is still pretty good as the strong albeit troubled girl who had wise up a bit, Arquette and Cox returns as Sheriff Deputy Dewey and Gale Weathers respectively, a humorous power-couple with a knack for amateur snooping and on-off bickering with another; and who could forget Jamie Kennedy as Randy Meeks?
 The Sub-genre's most beloved movie nerd?